 Isn't that wonderful?

 Too bad it's a completely loaded statistic.
-If you remember, the AICPA granted a free auto-enroll period for six months to AICPA members who "who have three years’ experience in management accounting."
+If you remember, the AICPA granted a free auto-enroll period for six months to AICPA members "who have three years’ experience in management accounting."
 So you could ballpark that at least half of those 37k CGMAs simply got the extra letters by filling out some paperwork.
 The end.

 In addition to the grandfather period, the AICPA also created an incentive for state societies to push the new credential by greasing them with a revenue-sharing deal: